awsdocs/aws-panorama-developer-guide/docs-source/applications-manifest.md

 ## Parameters<a name="applications-manifest-parameters"></a>

-Parameters are nodes that have a basic type and can be overriden during deployment\.
+Parameters are nodes that have a basic type and can be overridden during deployment\.
 A parameter can have a default value and a *decorator*, which instructs the application's user how to configure it\.

 **Parameter types**
 + `string` – A string\.
 For example, `DEBUG`\.